kristianmandrup/ember-pusher/README.md

 See [pusherable](https://github.com/tonycoco/pusherable) or my fork with *Mongoid* integration at [pusherable](https://github.com/kristianmandrup/pusherable)

-It should be possible to extend `DS.Model` to auto-update on pusher events sent from the server.
+We will extend an Ember Store` to auto-update on pusher events sent from the server.
+We want to execute the following:

 * `reload()` when the record has been updated on the server.
 * `createRecord(attributes hash)`, when a new record has been created on the server.
 * `deleteRecord()` when the record has been deleted on the server

-With `pusherable`, pusher should send a message of the form (User record example):
+With `pusherable`, pusher should send a message of the form (`User` record example):

-* create: "User.create", self.to_json
+* create: `"User.create", self.to_json`
-* destroy: "User.destroy", self.to_json
+* destroy: `"User.destroy", self.to_json`
-* update: "User.update", self.to_json
+* update: `"User.update", self.to_json`

+In the future, we might want to provide bulk operations/events as well for improved performance :)

-See `store_pusher.js` for the Ember pusherable client code ;) StorePusher is automatically registered with every store, similar to how the RoutePusher is connected to all Controllers and Routes.
+See `store_pusher.js` for the Ember pusherable client code ;)

+`App.StorePusher` is automatically registered with every store, similar to how the `EventPusher` is connected to all controllers and routes.

+For StorePusher, two mixins are provided

+* App.StorePusherActivation (activate/deactivate pusher subscription)
+* App.StorePusherEventHandler (handle store pusher events on store)

 To customize the Pusher channel name: